 Zirconia has mechanical properties similar to those of stainless steel.
 Its resistance to traction can be as high as 900–1200 MPa and its compression resistance is about 2000 MPa[4].
 Cyclical load stresses are also tolerated well by this material.
 Applying an intermittent force of 28 kN to zirconia substrates, Cales and Stefani found that some 50 billion cycles were necessary to break the samples, but with a force in excess of 90 kN structural failure of the samples occurred after just 15 cycles[19].
 Surface treatments can also modify the physical properties of zirconia.
 One property of zirconia that has not been well studied is the phenomenon of low-temperature degradation or "ageing".
 Water and nonaqueous solvents can induce the formation of zirconiahydroxides along a crack.
 This process accelerates expansion of the fracture and can result in reduced strength, toughness, and density, leading to failure of the restoration[14,20-22].
 Surface grinding can also reduce strength[23,24].
 Kosmac et al[15] confirmed this observation and reported reduced mean strength and reliability of zirconium oxide after grinding.

 Zirconia is characterized by high flexural strength and fracture toughness as a result of a physical property known as transformation toughening[4,25,26].
 The incidence of framework fracture was directly related to the design of the FPD, where inlay retained FPDs (IRFPD) showed the highest failure rate[27,28].
-The most common complication observed in zirconia based restorations was fracture of the veneering porcelain, manifesting clinically as chipping fractures of the veneering ceramic with or without exposing the underlying Y-TZP framework[27].
+The most common complication observed in zirconia-based restorations was fracture of the veneering porcelain, manifesting clinically as chipping fractures of the veneering ceramic with or without exposing the underlying Y-TZP framework[27].
 Several factors that may affect the rate of veneering fractures have been investigated.
 A loss of veneering material may result from an alteration of the crystal structure of the zirconia surface during airborne-particle abrasion of the framework before the veneering process.
 This may result in a change of the temperature expansion coefficients[15,25].
 Other factors include the different surface treatments of the frameworks and the bond strength between the veneering ceramics and zirconia frameworks[29,30].

 Sintering a CAD/CAM-milled lithium disilicate layering veneer cap onto the zirconia coping has significantly increased the mechanical strength of crown restorations and represents a cost effective way of fabricating all-ceramic restorations[31].
-Milling to new generations full-contour zirconia might be an alternative approach for to overcome chipping fractures of veneered zirconia restorations.
+Milling of new generation full-contour zirconia might be an alternative approach to overcome chipping fractures of veneered zirconia restorations.
 Fabricating mono-block restorations from pure zirconia could increase the mechanical stability and expand the range of indications[32].
 However, no clinical data is available yet.

 BIOCOMPATIBILITY OF ZIRCONIA